 - TravelZoo is one of my favorites for US-based adventures.
 They routinely have awesome deals on NYC hotels, often offer additional discount codes for Gate 1 getaways, and sometimes feature weekend spots I wouldn’t have thought of if left to my own devices.
 They also do a Top 20 roundup that features the week’s best deals from all over the internet, and often they’re INSANE!

 - If you’re trying to book your own flight (especially internationally), the Google Flight Matrix is an insanely helpful tool.
 It’s particularly useful if you’re planning a multi-city trip.
 Airfarewatchdog is nice for cheap flights . . . you can set alerts for areas you’re interested in visiting and it will tell you when your flight is on mega-sale.
-Secret Flying is another awesome resource, as is The Flight Deal.
+Secret Flying is another awesome resource, as is The Flight Deal, and the ever-popular Scott’s Cheap Flights.
 But the one that travel bloggers swear by is Momondo.
 It scours pretty much everything on the internet, even non-English websites which can result in cheaper fares, but can also be trickier to navigate.

 - WOW Air is relatively new and stupidly cheap, which always makes me nervous, but I’ve had some friends fly them and they’ve all had good experiences.
 IcelandAir – which I have flown – can also get you to Europe pretty inexpensively.
 They’re especially nice because they run stopover deals where you can fly to a place. . . say Ireland. . . and take up to a seven-night stopover in Iceland and they won’t charge you extra for the flight.
 Depending on your international destination, there are a number of decent budget travel airlines.
 I’m just highlighting the European ones because they’re the ones I’ve gotten the most questions about!